mstksg/inCode/copy/entries/hamilton-1.md

 how we interpreted it in our original math.
 So we just need to write an function to convert what *ad* gives us to the form we expect.
 It's mostly just fiddling around with the internals of *hmatrix* in a rather inelegant way.
+(Again, unsafe to write, but safe to use once you do)

 ```haskell
 !!!hamilton1/Hamilton.hs "rejacobi ::"